 Happy Independence Day!
-Whether you're getting married on July 4th or this weekend surrounded by a small group of family and friends or you and your beloved are planning a Fourth of July wedding for 2021, congratulations!
-While it's certainly appropriate to not go with a red, white, and blue color palette despite the holiday, many couples do choose to incorporate at least one of the hues for their July 4th wedding celebration as a nod to Americana style.
+Whether you're getting married on July 4th or this weekend surrounded by family and friends or you and your beloved are planning a Fourth of July wedding for 2023, congratulations!
+While it's certainly appropriate to not go with a red, white, and blue color palette despite the holiday, many couples do choose to incorporate at least one of the hues for their July 4th wedding celebration as a nod to Americana wedding style.
 If you'd rather go with a completely different color palette for your ceremony and reception, consider using red, white, and blue for the décor of the welcome party – especially if it falls on the 4th of July itself.

 We’ve gathered images from the bridal showers, welcome parties, ceremonies, cocktail hours, and receptions of Inside Weddings couples to provide you with red, white, and blue 4th of July wedding inspiration from real wedding events, below.
-Click each photo to see more ideas from these celebrations!
+Click the links below each photo to see more ideas from these celebrations!

 Even if your wedding has a completely different color palette, consider incorporating some details in red, white, and blue shades that won't be seen by your guests, so your photo album will have a touch of 4th of July inspiration.
 Consider ring boxes to display your engagement ring or heirloom jewelry in a royal blue hue, wear "something blue" wedding shoes or a classic Christian Louboutin red sole, or have your photographer photograph your timeless wedding invitation on a blue or red backdrop!